-UPDATE: The Google beacon platform was deprecated in December 2020 and will shut down on April 1, 2021.
+UPDATE: The Google beacon platform was shut down on April 1, 2021.

 In the marketing industry, it’s not uncommon for new technologies to emerge and then quietly disappear for a few years.
 Beacons are one such technology that’s had to take some time away from the limelight in recent years.
 These weren’t only supposed to transform the nature of location-based marketing but also give birth to a new wave of smart cities around the world – something we’re still waiting to see, five years later.

 The fact is, beacon technology needed time to mature and there were a number of integration issues that had to be addressed before it could be widely adopted.
 Google decided to take the initiative in 2015 with its own development platform aimed at solving these problems, and a lot of progress has been made over the past few years.

 Now, beacons look like they’re ready to start living up to some of the hype.
 This means proximity marketing will be a priority for a lot of brands in 2020.

 Beacons are small devices that send out signals over a short distance, generally a few metres in diameter.
 Devices within this range are able to pick up the signal transmitted by the beacon and this allows you to target users at close proximity with specific messages or actions.

 The thing is, you’re not only limited to a single beacon.
 With a network of beacons set up within a single city, metro system, shopping centre or a single store, it’s possible to send highly targeted messages to every person in the area as they move from one location to another.

 Imagine tourists receiving notifications about the nearest landmarks as they travel around London or shoppers seeing a list of a shop’s best offers as they walk past the store.
 These are the kind of opportunities beacons make possible and there’s a lot of reason to be excited about this technology.